fabienp38/wttj_test/exercice2/README.md

 **Public API Test:**
 - With the right permission, execute http request to get the candidate email list
-	 -  check that the comment is added
+	 -  check that email list
    -  check the mandatory query parameter
  - With restricted permission, you are not allowed to get the candidate email list